Skip to main content

 Our world is becoming more interconnected through advances in technology.
 Society is changing at pace and employers need graduates who bring innovation, enterprise and digital and creative problem solving skills into the workplace.

 Through our Town House Strategy, Kingston University will meet these challenges by delivering a progressive new model of education.
-We will partner with businesses and other external bodies to support innovation, and generate and disseminate knowledge.
+We will partner with businesses and other external bodies to support innovation and advance knowledge.
 Collaboration and innovation will underpin everything we do.

 Our vision is for Kingston University to be sought after by students and staff as a place to further their ambitions and to have impact on our communities.
 Our students and staff will be sought after for their skills, knowledge and ability to innovate.